codepath/android_guides/Genymotion-2.0-Emulators-with-Google-Play-support.md

 ### Setup Google Play Services

-These steps need to be followed only if you want to be able to use Google services such as maps and push messaging on your Genymotion device.
+**NOE**: These steps need to be followed only if you want to be able to use Google services such as maps and push messaging on your Genymotion device.
 For basic testing, these steps can be safely skipped.

 1. Download the [ARM Translation Installer v1.1](http://www14.zippyshare.com/v/44278764/file.html) and drag and drop the zip file onto the running Genymotion emulator device.
 The ARM emulator is only needed for apps that trigger a `INSTALL_FAILED_CPU_ABI_INCOMPATIBLE` error.